kmferdous/DotnetcoreEFSqlite/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+### System Design & Scope

+There is Api for storing and retrieving transactions data.
+For storing transaction details we consider
+* TransactionId
+* TransactionDate
+* TransactionType
+* TransactionStatus
+* Currency
+* Amount
+* IBAN (International bank account number)
+* BBAN (Basic/domestic bank account number)

+### Transaction Management

+Transactions.Api is the WebApi project which exposes the api endpoint to interact with this microservice.

+* There is a contoller name TransactionController for transaction management.

+  Path is `\src\Transactions.Api\Controllers`.

+* There is a basic currency conversion logic implement in Transactions.Domain library project.
+The method is defined in CurrencyKnowledgeBase class.

+  Path is `\src\Transactions.Domain\Logics`.

+### Reporting System

+There is a contoller name ReportController for report data generation.

+Path is `\src\Transactions.Api\Controllers`.

+### Data Persistence
+For data persistency here used Entity Framework core and followed repository pattern to access data from database.
+Inside of the Transactions.Infrastructure library project there are the repositories.

+Path is `E:\github\DotnetcoreEFSqlite\DotnetcoreEFSqlite\src\Transactions.Infrastructure\Repositories`.

+### Technologies

 This Restful webapi project is built on C# using asp.net core and Entity framework core.

 * Language: C#